techgrounds/cloud-6-repo-Jhashikh/05_Cloud/AWS 030 CloudTrail.md

 * **CloudTrail Lake**
 AWS CloudTrail Lake is a managed audit and security lake, allowing customers to aggregate, immutably store, and query their activity logs for auditing, security investigation, and operational troubleshooting.

+* **CloudTrail log file integrity validation** CloudTrail log file integrity validation feature allows you to determine whether a CloudTrail log file was unchanged, deleted, or modified since CloudTrail delivered it to the specified Amazon S3 bucket.

 ## Opdracht
 ### Gebruikte bronnen
 https://aws.amazon.com/cloudtrail/